NotDSF/ServerSearch/README.md

 ## Usage
 - Visit the Roblox game of your choice.
 - View the `Servers` tab.
-- Under the `RoSearcher` section, you will find the `Find Server` button.
+- Under the `ServerSearch` section, you will find the `Find Server` button.
 Click it to start the script.
 > :warning: You might have to wait a couple of seconds for the script to start

 ## Preview